Training and pruning

 For the first two to three growing seasons, leave on the side branches emanating from the trunk.
 They are photosynthesising, feeding and building up the strength of the tissues and their premature removal will weaken the trunk.
 They also help to prevent the tree becoming top heavy, which can lead to wind-throw.

 The species with a more multi-stemmed habit tend to be bushy, pushing out many lower side branches (also known as 'feathers' in young trees).
-If you are after a single stem tree then retain these, but nip out the ends, keeping two to three pairs of leaves.
-If a branch becomes wayward, prune it back again, but do not remove it completely.
+If you are after a single stem tree retain the feathers, but nip out the ends, keeping two to three pairs of leaves.
+If a branch becomes lanky or wayward, prune it back again, but do not remove it completely.

-With time, the tree will naturally shed them as it becomes more mature.
+With time, the tree will naturally shed its feathers, as it becomes more mature.

-Dead branches could and should be pruned out avoiding leaving dead snags.
+Dead branches could and should be pruned out, trimming back cleanly to live tissue.

-Once mature, wispy bits can be trimmed off to clean up the trunk with no worries.
+Once mature, wispy crispy bits can be trimmed off to clean up the trunk with no worries.